SAP-archive/smb-summit-hackathon/iOSFiori/README.md

-# SMB Innovation Summit 2019 Hackathon - SAP Cloud Platform SDK for iOS on SAP Fiori
+# SAP Cloud Platform SDK for iOS on SAP Fiori
 The SDK offers a fully Swift-based API to accelerate enterprise app development in Apple’s Xcode IDE.
 The Foundation layer provides key enterprise services for security, connectivity, app services and more.
 The Fiori UI Kit provides a native, iOS HIG-compliant implementation of the Fiori Design Language, for iOS.
 The UI + Logic layer provides higher level reusable app components.
 The Mobile Services on SAP Cloud Platform integrate with the SAP Cloud Platform SDK for iOS.

 ![SAP Cloud Platform SDK for iOS](https://developers.sap.com/dam/site/developer/images/dev-iOS-SDK-diagram_v1a.svg)